The seating bowl, from the left-field berm.

 As of 2006, the main drawback at Wuerfel Park is the limited access to the parking lot.
 I am told that some section roads do lead to the ballpark, but most traffic approaches on US 31 (which is also M-37) and, on a busy evening like the one on which I attended, the line of cars waiting to enter the lot extends halfway back to Traverse City.

-Site visitor Eric advises that the Beach Bums are working on creating a main entrance to the field from Rennie School Road, the township line road just to the north of the park.
-They are also seeking a traffic light at US 31, which requires approval of the Michigan Department of Transportation and may be in place for 2008.
+Site visitor Eric advises that the Beach Bums were working on creating a main entrance to the field from Rennie School Road, the township line road just to the north of the park.
+They were also seeking a traffic light at US 31, which would require approval of the Michigan Department of Transportation.
+Neither was in evidence when I revisited in 2014; then again, the park was not nearly as crowded eight years later, as the newness had worn off.